 National Schools Social Work Week

-National School Social Work Week falls during the first full week of March and celebrates the dedication of school social workers all across the United States.
+National School Social Work Week falls during the first full week of March and celebrates the dedication of school social workers across the United States.
 These education professionals help students gain access to the resources they need, assist with mental health and behavioral concerns, and provide individual or group therapy.

-The History Of National School Social Work Week
+The History of National School Social Work Week

 Facts About Social Workers